richarddevers/knowledge/source/vra_vro_iaas/vra/change_owner_postgre.rst

 .. _change_owner_postgre:

-Change owner directly in the vRa postGre
+Change owner in the vRa postGre
 =========================================

 Get the vm id from the cat_resource table